 Fair Trade Coffee

 Starbucks is one of the largest coffee chains in the world.
 The company is a leader in fair management principles, sustainable food sourcing, and sustainable packaging.
-It also offers its customers fair trade coffee options, such as the Cafe Estima blend.
+It also offers its customers fair trade coffee options, such as their Italian Roast.
 The blend is 100% Fair Trade Certified and is very popular.
 Dunkin Donuts is another large coffee shop offering fair trade products.
 In fact, any espresso drink made here is made with 100% Fair Trade Certified coffee.

 There are also large grocery stores selling fair trade coffee products as part of their normal line of company-branded items.
 For example, Costco sells Kirkland Signature, Safeway sells Seattle's Best, and even Walmart sells its own brand of fair trade coffee.